hagre/RVMP_RTCM-VIA-MQTT-PROTOCOL/README.md

 # RVMP (RTCM-VIA-MQTT-PROTOCOL)

 RVMP (RTCM-VIA-MQTT-PROTOCOL) V0.1 (first very basic approach, but some features for future are in preperation).
+(GNU GPL V3)

 In use by RVMT (RTCM Via MQTT Transmitter - https://github.com/hagre/RVMT_RTCM-VIA-MQTT-TRANSMITTER) using the MQTT msg/protocol (as a secure and opensource alternative to NTRIP) to get RTK correction data from BaseStations to Broker and to Rover GPS units.